 The ATLA-RDB offers a unique method of searching the data store, one that is not found in any other EBSCOHost database.
 It’s called the “Hierarchical Scripture Authority.”
 This intimidating name actually indicates something with which all of our users are already familiar : it uses the canonical structure of the Bible itself to find verses in their Bible context.
 When you choose a verse using this method, you will retrieve the articles in the data store that include discussion of that verse, no matter how the passage or pericope is defined by the author of the article.

 On the Advanced Search screen, you will see a set of tabs along the top left edge of the screen.
 First, click on the tab marked Scriptures.

 You see a list of the books of the Bible in canonical order.
 Let’s suppose you are looking for articles discussing Genesis 2:1-4, the conclusion of the long creation narrative in Gen 1:1-2:1-4a.
-A complex citation like this is rather tricky to search for using the Scripture Citation method.
+A complex citation like this is rather tricky to search for.
 But the Hierarchical Scripture Authority is just the thing for this type of search!

 Next to Genesis, you see the word Expand.
 Click on that word.

 First, it will offer you a list of all of the chapters in the book of Genesis.
 If you click on Expand again next to Chapter 2, it will take you to the next level of detail — all of the verses of Chapter 2.
 Choose a verse and click on it to initiate your search.